ryanisaacg/quicksilver/README.md

 You should see a red square in the top-left, and a green circle with a blue rectangle inside it on the bottom-right.

-## Deploying a Quicksilver application
+## Building and Deploying a Quicksilver application

+Make sure to put all your assets in a top-level folder of your crate called `static/`. *All* Quicksilver file loading-APIs will expect paths that originate in the static folder, so `static/image.png` should be referenced as `image.png`.

 ### Deploying for desktop